erkangiray/ITU-EHB328-MachineLearningforSignalProcessing/README.md

 Class was given in Turkish at Istanbul Technical University.

 <b>HW1-Jupyter Notebook</b>
 Did my work on Python using Jupyter Notebooks.
-In the first homework we were given an xml file containing a dataset of 50 examples with 4 features for 3 classes.<br><br>
+In the first homework we were given an xml file containing a dataset of 50 examples with 4 features for 3 classes.<br>
 <i> Tasks:</i>
 <br>  1-Obtain the mean vector of each class
 <br>  2-Obtain the covariance matrix of each class